-The Cherokee County Historical Society is committed to historic preservation and education throughout the county.
-CCHS operates the Cherokee County History Museum and Visitors Center.
-The museum offers visitors the opportunity to explore Cherokee County history from Native American inhabitation to events shaping the county today.
+History Cherokee is committed to historic preservation and education throughout the county.
+HC operates the Cherokee County History Center located in downtown Canton.
+The History Center offers visitors the opportunity to explore Cherokee County history from Native American inhabitation to the present across six thematic galleries.

 Looking to get out and explore Cherokee County?
 Check out these free downloadable self-guided walking tour brochures of historic buildings and locations in Cherokee County.